-The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to address these challenges.
+The MSc Global Marketing programme aims to provide students with a comprehensive understanding of emerging themes and contemporary challenges faced by marketers operating in a global environment and the strategies, policies and practices key to addressing these challenges.
 Central to the programme is the development of personal and professional competence of students with an emphasis on responsible leadership and sustainable marketing practice.

 The stated values of the MSc Global Marketing are to be intellectually challenging, vocationally relevant and to be responsive to student and industry needs.
 Given these values, the overall aim of the programme is to provide students with an intellectually challenging and vocationally relevant education to Masters level in the area of Global Marketing that is not only internationally relevant but also truly global in its comprehensive coverage from branding to multi-channel communications as well as strategic marketing planning to deliver customer value through product and service innovation.
 This Masters degree will enhance student employability through participation in a wide-range of teaching and learning experiences including integrative case studies, group projects and presentations and industry speakers.

 The programme aims to meet the needs of students who wish to pursue a career in marketing within a global marketplace.
 Students may come from a background of having studied a business-related subject, who wish to gain a greater understanding of Global Marketing to enhance their career opportunities.
 However, the programme will also be attractive to applicants who have studied non-business related subjects (e.g., engineering, social sciences, psychology, etc) at the undergraduate level.
 The programme is offered on a full-time basis.
 Future consideration may be given to a part-time study option.
 The programme team believe the programme or modules within it will appeal to existing entrepreneurs and working managers and the team is keen for practitioners to apply.
 The programme welcomes applications through the Flexible Entry route involving Credit Transfer and RPL.